- Home

 - Small intestinal obstruction – Obstruction of fluid and food movement through the small intestine.

-Causes of Intestinal Obstruction in Dogs
+Causes of Bowel Obstruction In Dogs

 Causes of gastric outflow obstruction can include:

-- Abdominal tumor
+- Abdominal tumors or growths

-- Gastroenteritis (inflammation of the stomach and small intestine)
+- Gastroenteritis — inflammation of the stomach and small intestine

-- Pyloric stenosis (narrowing of the pyloric sphincter)
+- Pyloric stenosis — narrowing of the pyloric sphincter

 - Intestinal parasites

-- Intestinal stricture (narrowing of the intestine)
+- Intestinal stricture — a narrowing of the intestine

 - Hernia

-- Intussusception (folding of the intestine)
+- Intussusception — a folding of the intestine

-Diagnosis of Intestinal Obstruction in Dogs
+Diagnosis of Bowel Obstruction In Dogs

 If diagnostics indicate an intestinal obstruction, exploratory surgery (laparotomy) can be performed (often the same day) to locate and remove the obstruction.

-Treatment of Intestinal Obstruction in Dogs
+Treatment of Bowel Obstruction In Dogs

 Induce Vomiting